 9. Mosaic Plant (Ludwigia sedioides)

 This tropical species will only thrive if you live in hardiness zones 8-12.
 It’s a floating bog plant that spread its mosaic-like leaves across the surface.
-That said, it’s another one of those water garden plants that will take over if allowed to.
+That said, it’s another one of those water plants that will take over if allowed to.
 Plant in individual pots and submerge them to avoid a complete takeover.

 10. Horsetail (Equisetum spp.)